Concepts in Motion: Temporal Concept Bottleneck Model for Interpretable Video Classification: MoTIF

-Each refined activation $X^{(L)}_{t,c}$ can optionally be scaled and shifted by learnable concept-specific parameters, $\tilde{X}_{t,c} = \gamma_c X^{(L)}_{t,c} + \delta_c$, and then passed through a Softplus nonlinearity $Z_{t,c} = \mathrm{Softplus}(\tilde{X}_{t,c})$, which ensures nonnegative concept activations while avoiding dead units and maintaining differentiability everywhere.
+\textbf{Per-concept affine transformation.} Each refined activation $X^{(L)}_{t,c}$ can optionally be scaled and shifted by learnable concept-specific parameters, $\tilde{X}_{t,c} = \gamma_c X^{(L)}_{t,c} + \delta_c$, and then passed through a Softplus nonlinearity $Z_{t,c} = \mathrm{Softplus}(\tilde{X}_{t,c})$, which ensures nonnegative concept activations while avoiding dead units and maintaining differentiability everywhere.
 This transformation introduces a per-concept scale ($\gamma_c$) and bias ($\delta_c$), allowing the model to adapt to differences in concept magnitude and activation thresholds.

-\subsubsection{Classification Head}
+\subsubsection{Classification head}

 From these activations, per-time-step logits are computed as $\ell_t = W_{k} Z_{t,:} + b$ with $W_{k} \in \mathbb{R}^{K \times C}$, where $K$ denotes the number of target classes and $C$ the number of concepts.
-Since videos vary in length, we apply \textit{log-sum-exp (LSE) pooling} across time \citep{wang2018revisiting}, which smoothly interpolates between mean-pooling($\tau \!\to\!
-0$) and max-pooling ($\tau \!\to\! \infty$):
+Since videos vary in length, we apply \textit{log-sum-exp (LSE) pooling} across time \citep{wang2018revisiting}, which provides a smooth temporal aggregation and serves as a soft approximation to max-pooling, becoming sharper as $\tau \to 0$:

-where $m_t \in {0,1}$ are masks for padded windows.
+where $m_t\in{0,1}$ are masks for padded windows.
 We denote the pooled concept vector by $\hat{c}$ and the pooled logits by $\hat{\ell}$.
 The pooled logits $\hat{\ell}$ form the video-level prediction.

-\paragraph{Training objective.} The model is trained with class-weighted cross-entropy on $\hat{\ell}$, complemented with two regularizers: an $\ell_1$ penalty on $W$ to encourage sparsity, and an activation sparsity penalty on $Z$:
+\textbf{Training objective.} The model is trained with class-weighted cross-entropy on $\hat{\ell}$, complemented with two regularizers: an $\ell_1$ penalty on $W$ to encourage sparsity, and an activation sparsity penalty on $Z$: